Darracq and Company London: In popular culture

+A Darracq 20 CV was one of the first cars imported to Japan, purchased by Prince Arisugawa Takehito, who brought it back following a European tour in 1905.
+Not only would Arisugawa be the first member of the royal family to drive a car himself, the Darracq would be the first vehicle the future Emperor Taisho would ride in.
+Arisugawa also convinced Uchiyama Komanosuke to build the first domestically produced Japanese automobile, using his Darracq as a template.

 The main vintage motorcar featured in the 1953 British film Genevieve is a Darracq, of the two-cylinder 10/12 hp type, built in Suresnes, France, in 1904 by the British Darracq & Company operation there.

 In the 100th episode of Wheeler Dealers, Mike Brewer and Edd China restore a 1903 Darracq, borrowed from the Haynes International Motor Museum, to working order and drove it in the veteran car run from London to Brighton.
 This project was inspired by the movie.